GarnetSunset/DDLC_SaveManager/README.md

 ## Credits

-* Dan Salvato, and the whole crew at the DDLC discord. <3
+* Dan Salvato, and the whole crew at the DDLC discord.

 * Bee and Yuri.
 Daw.
 Trip. @0x0ade.
+Love ya nerds.